georgecrawford/intro-to-docker-and-k8s-for-node-devs/presentation.md

 ---

+# Servers and me
-# Part 3: Virtual Machines & Vagrant
+## Part 3: Virtual Machines & Vagrant

 ^
 - We then migrated to a Vagrant setup